SerenityOS/serenity/Documentation/BuildInstructions.md

 Outside of QEMU, Serenity will run on VirtualBox.
 If you're curious, see how to [install Serenity on VirtualBox.](https://github.com/SerenityOS/serenity/blob/master/Documentation/VirtualBox.md)

-Later on, when you `git pull` to get the latest changes, there's no need to rebuild the toolchain.
-You can simply run `make install`, `make image`, `make run` again.
+Later on, when you `git pull` to get the latest changes, there's (usually) no need to rebuild the toolchain.
+You can simply run `ninja install`, `ninja image`, and `ninja run` again.
 CMake will only rebuild those parts that have been updated.

-#### Faster than make: "Ninja"

-You may also want to replace `make` with `ninja` in the above commands for some additional build speed benefits, like reduced double-building of headers.
-Most of the process stays the same:
-- Go to an empty directory at the root (e.g. `Build/`) and call `cmake .. -G Ninja` inside that directory
-- You might either create a new directory or reuse the existing `Build` directory after cleaning it.
-- `make` becomes `ninja`
-- `make install` becomes `ninja install`
-- `make image` becomes `ninja image`
-- `make run` becomes `ninja run`

-Note that ninja automatically chooses a sane value for `-j` automatically, and if something goes wrong it will print the full compiler invocation.
-Otherwise, `ninja` behaves just like `make`.
-(And is a tad faster.)

 #### Ports
 To add a package from the ports collection to Serenity, for example curl, go into `Ports/curl/` and run **./package.sh**.
 The sourcecode for the package will be downloaded and the package will be built.
 After that, run **make image** from the `Build/` directory to update the disk image.
 The next time you start Serenity with **make run**, `curl` will be available.